I Was Hurt While Visiting Florida from Outside the United States. Am I Entitled to Compensation?

 These statutes extend to people from overseas who are hurt while visiting resorts such as Disney because of another party’s recklessness.
 Regardless of whether you are from Ireland or Scotland, the law states you are entitled to compensation for any injuries resulting from an accident caused by someone else’s negligence.

 Florida’s Statute of Limitations

 An injured person must file a claim before the statute of limitations expires, which is generally four years from the date of an accident.
 Claims against the government have a statute of limitations of three years, and those involving wrongful death have a time limit of only two years.
 Filing a claim after any of these timelines will likely result in a claim being thrown out entirely.

-It is important that travelers who are injured while vacationing in Florida speak to a local tourist injury attorney before the statute of limitations runs out.
-In fact, they should speak to legal counsel before they return home.
+It is important that travelers who are injured while vacationing in Miami speak to a local tourist injury attorney before the statute of limitations runs out.
+In fact, they should speak to legal counsel before they return home to the UK.

 Compensation for Travelers Hurt on Vacation

 Florida law allows injured tourists to recover many different types of compensation for their losses.
 For example, economic damages have an actual dollar value, are easy to calculate, and may cover the following:

 - Lost income